-Each year we perform a Whole School Production in the spring term and a Junior Production in the summer term.
+Each year we perform either a Senior Production and a Junior Production or one Whole School Production.
 Drama at Tudor aims to be inclusive and, therefore, casts are often large.
 Pupils in all years have the chance to take part and this starts in Todd when the whole year group are involved in the Christmas Play.